 Photo Credit: flickr.com

-Disclaimer: this article is written from my own experience of dissociative states and the accounts of others experiencing similar sensations.
-Please consult with your doctor if you experience these symptoms and to rule out other possible causes.
+Disclaimer: this article is written not only through studies for my diploma in CBT but also my experience with dissociative states and the accounts of others experiencing similar sensations.
+However, as a complementary health therapist, I advise anyone experience these symptoms to consult with their medical practitioner in the first instance, and to rule out other possible causes.